mmoussallam/PyMP/doc/doc.rst

 		- python-dev

-	Installation has been succesfully tested on linux machines but not on windows.
+	Installation has been succesfully tested on linux, Mac OS and windows 32 bit.
 	Since Microsoft compiler (at least the free version of it) has bad handling of 64 bits libraries I recommend the use of cygwin on Windows Platform, although it appears matplotlib installation on cygwin may not be as straightforward as it should.